 As a holistic nutritionist and educator, I am constantly asked questions from my clients, students, and online community about something they’ve read or heard.
 Often they’re not sure how to discern which health fears are founded on evidence, and which ones need to be banished.

-To help, I’m sharing some of the most common health tips I’ve heard that I think are worth questioning:
+To help with these myths about nutrition, I’m sharing some of the most common health tips I’ve heard that I think are worth questioning:

 1. “Stay out of the sun and always use sunscreen.”